Galeria-Kaufhof/galeria-kaufhof.github.io/_posts/2015-02-11-abstracting-the-frontend-in-a-shared-nothing-architecture-driven-by-functional-teams.md

 {% endhighlight %}

 The plugin loading is based on a simple ruleset which, optionally, executes callbacks before loading a plugin.
-That allows for very advanced serve rule logic, which no tagmanager could offer out-of-the-box (e.g. *if the page's type is "checkout-complete",  the user is logged in and has more than 3 articles in his basket*).
+That allows for very advanced serve rule logic, which no tagmanager could offer out-of-the-box (e.g. *if the page's type is "checkout-complete", the user is logged in, and has more than 3 articles in his basket*).
 This even enables us to eventually replace our external tagmanager and host the entire affiliate integration right within our own git repository.
 If you are a developer and/or you ever worked with external tag management GUIs (or any other, less comfortable form of affiliate integration) you might know what a great relief that is.
 We are even able to **fully unit test our affiliate pixels, integrated within our CD pipeline**.
 Getting jealous?
 You should! ;-)

 ## Going async
 Most modern websites don't involve a new pageload for every action.
 Actions like e.g. opening a layer, expanding some accordion or using the off-canvas navigation may happen anytime, asynchronously, without our DAL ever being notified.
 For such cases we developed the `DAL.broadcast` mechanism.
 It offers a simple, one-way message API that allows sending event notifications directly to the DAL.
 Whenever a script causes an asynchronous action that should be globally broadcasted, the `DAL.broadcast` method can be called with the specific event name and an optional information object: